nadvolod/sauce-wdio-workshop/README.md

 ## 🧠 You will learn

-✅ how to test a React web app using different types of tests
+✅ how to test a Nuxt web app

-✅
+✅ Use Sauce Labs continuous testing grid

+✅ Use WebdriverIO comprehensive testing capabilities

 😉 And maybe more...